 At home, the only limitations are your budget and your imagination.
 Making sure that where you sleep has the right look and feel about it doesn’t mean splashing out on some lavish boudoir.
 With a little effort, even the most humble room can be made welcoming and personal to you,

 It’s easy to overlook aspects which have a negative impact on the space you sleep in.
 Intrusive sounds can filter inn outside conscious awareness, light seeps in through thin curtains or from electronic gadgets, bedding not keeping you warm enough (or too warm).
-Use this checklist as a guide to help you assess your sleep environment.
+Use this guide to help you assess your sleep environment.

 Start by deciding that you do the best with what you have.
 The most controllable aspect is obviously tidiness.
 If your bedroom is cluttered with furniture, a desk or other items which don’t belong, then relocate them and create some space.
 As far as possible, when you open the door you should be greeted with a sense of orderliness, privacy, and calm.